Welcome to UNC Charlotte's Primate Behavioral Ecology Lab!

 Phil received his BA in Anthropology in 2019 and his MA in Anthropology in 2021, both here at UNC Charlotte.
 His MA thesis research focused on captive lemur parasitology.
 Outside of his research, Phil has interests in conservation, human/animal disease transfer, and nocturnality.
 His first field experience was during the summer of 2018 when he assisted Dr. Lydia Light with her gibbon research in Thailand.
 He went on to serve as Dr.Light's TA for both the 2019 Thailand field school and the 2020 LCF field school.

-Phil currently works for the Piedmont Research Station supporting crop and livestock research.
+Phil currently works for as an Agricultural Research Specialist for the North Carolina Department of Agriculture & Consumer Services supporting crop and livestock research.

 Phil received his BA in Anthropology in 2019 and his MA in Anthropology in 2021, both here at UNC Charlotte.
 His MA thesis research focused on captive lemur parasitology.
 Outside of his research, Phil has interests in conservation, human/animal disease transfer, and nocturnality.
 His first field experience was during the summer of 2018 when he assisted Dr. Lydia Light with her gibbon research in Thailand.
 He went on to serve as Dr.Light's TA for both the 2019 Thailand field school and the 2020 LCF field school.

-Phil currently works for the Piedmont Research Station supporting crop and livestock research.
+Phil currently works for as an Agricultural Research Specialist for the North Carolina Department of Agriculture & Consumer Services supporting crop and livestock research.

 Zachary Burgen